andreshyer/recursive-math/README.md

 $$y = \sum_{n=0}^\infty a_n x^n$$

-Where the first coeifficents are defined by the bondary conditions,
+Where the first coefficients are defined by the boundary conditions,
 $a_0 = 1$ and $a_1 = 0$.
-Plugging in the series back into the equation leads to the following recusion solution for $a_n$ terms.
+Plugging in the series back into the equation leads to the following recursion solution for $a_n$ terms.

 $$a_{n+2} = \frac{B}{(n+1)(n+2)} a_n$$